Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: References

-\leavevmode\vadjust pre{\hypertarget{ref-zhou2021relationship}{}} Zhou, Qian M, Lu Zhe, Russell J Brooke, Melissa M Hudson, and Yan Yuan.
+Zhou, Qian M, Lu Zhe, Russell J Brooke, Melissa M Hudson, and Yan Yuan.
 2021. {``A Relationship Between the Incremental Values of Area Under the ROC Curve and of Area Under the Precision-Recall Curve.''} \emph{Diagnostic and Prognostic Research} 5 (1): 1--15.

 \end{CSLReferences}